massalabs/massa-docs/index.rst

 and run a Massa node on our testnet.
 You'll find a full tutorial on how to install and stake with your node on our testnet :ref:`here <testnet-install>`.

-Smart-contracts
+Web3 developers
 ---------------

-If you are interested in Massa smart-contract engine, you'll find a general introduction to the Massa's smart-contract engine :ref:`here <sc-introduction>`.

-If you want to build smart-contract or interact with smart-contracts on the Massa blockchain we recommend the following ressources:
+If you want to build on the Massa blockchain we recommend the following ressources:

-- :ref:`Getting started<sc-getting-started>` tutorial, will get you through the various steps needed to compile and upload smart-contracts.
+- :ref:`Massa's smart-contracts <sc-introduction>`, will get you through the various steps needed to compile and send smart-contracts to the Massa blockchain.
-- :ref:`Massa's smart-contract by example <sc-example>` a more advanced tutorial, that goes through all the steps needed to build a decentralized application using Massa's smart-contracts and Massa's decentralized web.
-- :ref:`Massa's decentralized web <sc-example>` tutorial explains how the Massa blockchain can be used to host decentralized websites.
+- :ref:`Massa's decentralized web <decentralized-web>` will show you how the Massa blockchain can be used to host decentralized websites.
-- :ref:`Types <sc-types>` a collection of useful types for smart-contracts.
+- :ref:`Types <sc-types>` is a collection of useful types for smart-contracts.

 Technical ressources
 --------------------